mhvk/baseband/docs/gsb/index.rst

     ``timespan_of_frame`` with ``sample_rate`` in order to avoid rounding issues.

-Alternatively, if the size of the frame buffer and the framerate are known, the former can be used to determine ``samples_per_frame``, and the latter used to determine ``sample_rate`` by inverting the above equation.
+Alternatively, if the size of the frame buffer and the frame rate are known, the former can be used to determine ``samples_per_frame``, and the latter used to determine ``sample_rate`` by inverting the above equation.